 Email marketing is one of the most effective digital marketing tactics you can use.
 But, don’t be fooled – there is much more to email marketing than typing up a couple of sentences and just hitting send.

 When asked what digital marketing tactics they would like to start using or improving, business owners will likely come up with answers like “content marketing” or “social media marketing”, or even be as imaginative as “growth hacking”.
-Not many will feature email marketing on their lists.
+Not many will feature email marketing and starting campaigns on their lists.

-When the same question is put to marketers, email marketing will top many of their lists simply because it is effective, both in terms of costs and results.
+When the same question is put to marketers, email marketing will top many of their lists.
+It's due to the fact that it's simply effective, both in terms of costs and results.
 For a tactic that has such a great ROI, it comes as a surprise that more businesses are not using it and that so many are using it poorly.

 The first step in any sort of content-related campaign is to set the goal you are trying to achieve.
 Even though you may think that “getting people to buy our products” is a valid goal, it won’t help you better your campaigns.

 The goal you set needs to be a SMART goal if it is to be of any practical use.
 That way you will not only be able to learn a lot based on campaign performance, but you will also know exactly where you stand every step of the way.

 Set goals like “have 5% opens” or have “7% clicks” – you can also go for “have 100 opens”, that is if you don’t send out 150 emails.
 If you are falling short of the mark, you will know exactly which part of the email to tweak: be it the subject, the CTA or the embedded video.

 2. The Where – researching your target audience

 The next step in starting your email marketing campaign planning should be to define the target audience.
 Different emails will appeal to different leads, so make sure you devote enough time to this step.